pinterb/runapp/README.md

 ### To-Do's
 * Too many to mention really.
 But this approach isn't for everyone.
 For example, any environment variables or config file variables parsed will get passed into the application for execution.
-This is a bit simplistic and there may be ways to pre-configure your application to run (e.g create a .runapp config file with supported flags)
+This is a bit simplistic and there may be ways to pre-configure your application to run (e.g create a .runapp config file with supported flags) more intelligently.
 * Give some thought to creating sub-commands around known languages (e.g. java, ruby, python).
 For example, this might be useful for java as something like *-XX:MaxPermSize* is currently not handled as you'd expect (you need to specify XX:MaxPermSize as your variable name).
+In fact, these type of java options may only work from the command line as all environment and config file variables are created as long flags (e.g "--").
 * With Docker containers becoming popular, more and more configuration will be available via solutions like [etcd](https://github.com/coreos/etcd) or perhaps [consul](http://www.consul.io/).
 This application should identify a way to support these types of configuation sources.
 * Tests and vendoring.